family dispute arbitration in San Diego, California 92161

 By early 2023, tensions began to rise.
 Rosa wanted to sell her share of the duplex to move funds toward her daughter’s college tuition.
 Carlos and Emily, however, preferred to hold onto the property, anticipating a surge in San Diego’s real estate market.
 Disagreements over property management, maintenance costs, and rental income distribution added fuel to the fire.

 After several failed family meetings, the trio decided to enter arbitration in May 2023.
-They selected an experienced arbitrator based in San Diego familiar with real estate and family disputes: Mr. James Hamilton.
+They selected an experienced arbitrator based in San Diego familiar with real estate and family disputes: Mr. the claimant.

 The arbitration hearings took place over three sessions in June 2023, each held at a conference room near Liberty Station, San Diego.
-All parties were represented by counsel, with detailed financial documents, rental agreements, and expert appraisals submitted as evidence.
+All parties were represented by counsel, at a local employer documents, rental agreements, and expert appraisals submitted as evidence.

 Key issues before arbitrator Hamilton included: